 Plenty of Budget-Friendly Entertainment Options

 Where Los Angeles really shines is its entertainment scene and the fact that you can find so many budget-friendly things to do.
-You’ll find everything from cheap nights/days at local theaters, to comedy clubs, art shows, and even festivals/events that can be very affordable.
+You’ll find everything from cheap nights/days at local theaters, to comedy clubs, rooftop bars, art shows, and even festivals/events that can be very affordable.

 The key is to find a source of information that you can refer to, giving you all the details on what’s happening and the cost of the events.